ZetaMap/paintinsky/README.md

 * Note: String hex value must don't have '0x' a start, this will add automatically for conversion

 ### Note
 gp, sp, fr and ds are just kandinsky's functions with a shortened name to take as little storage as possible.
-So there is no need to import kandinsky after this library, you can use these functions.
+So there is no need to import kandinsky after this library, you can use these functions. <br>
 **WARNING:** Compress algorithm of method get_screen() is under in development so don't use it for moment.

 ### Why for pc?